Premier (Canada): Role

 Under Canada's system of responsible government, the premier is both a member of the provincial legislative assembly and the head of the executive.
 The premier normally holds a seat in the legislative assembly, being elected in one of the electoral constituencies of the province.
 The leader of the party which commands a majority in the assembly is then legally appointed the premier by the lieutenant governor, representing the Canadian monarch in right of the province.
-While most often the leader of the largest party in the provincial legislature is invited to become premier, this is not always the case, the most recent occurring after the 2021 general election in Yukon.
+While most often the leader of the largest party in a provincial or territorial legislature is invited to become premier, this is not always the case, the most recent exception occurring after the 2021 general election in Yukon.

 Premiers advise the lieutenant governor on whom to appoint to the cabinet and they guide legislation through the legislature.
 Premiers thus exercise a significant amount of power within the Canadian federation, especially in regard to the federal government.
 In many ways they remain the most effective representatives of provincial interests to the federal government, as parliament's strong party discipline and other factors have impaired provincial representation there.
 This reality is acknowledged in annual "first ministers conferences" in which the federal prime minister and the 10 premiers meet to discuss provincial-federal relations.
 The Meech Lake Accord proposed that these meetings be constitutionally mandated, and some premiers have even proposed that these meetings become a formal branch of government, active in the legislative process (see Council of the Federation).
 However, only one Canadian provincial premier has ever gone on to serve as prime minister: John Thompson.
 Canada's first and sixth prime ministers (John A. Macdonald and Charles Tupper) had also been co-premier and premier of British provinces that became part of Canada, but no one who has led a victorious general election campaign in a Canadian province has ever been prime minister.

 Canada's three territories have premiers as well, though they are technically known as "government leaders".
 The premier of Yukon is chosen in the usual fashion, but the premiers of Nunavut and Northwest Territories are selected from within the small and non-partisan elected territorial councils.